thepavan1/Angle_Calculation/README.md

 # Angle Extraction Project

 ## Overview
-This project provides tools for extracting 3D joint angles from 2D keypoints, with a focus on human pose estimation using deep learning.
-The main script, `app.py`, offers the most accurate and robust results compared to other approaches in the repository.
+This project implements real-time human joint angle extraction using **2D keypoints only**.
+While there is an experimental attempt at 3D angle calculation using a single webcam, it is not robust and tends to be jittery.
+The recommended and most accurate results are obtained from the main script, `app.py`, which uses 2D pose estimation and advanced filtering for smooth angle computation.

+## Component Overview
+- **MediaPipe Pose:** High-accuracy body landmark detection from video frames (2D only)
+- **Vector Mathematics:** Joint angle computation using the arccosine formula on 2D vectors
+- **One-Euro Filter:** Adaptive temporal smoothing for stable angle output
+- **OpenCV:** Real-time video processing and visualization

 ## Main Features
-- **Best-in-class 3D angle extraction:** The `app.py` script is the recommended entry point, providing reliable and accurate 3D joint angle estimation from 2D keypoints.
+- **2D joint angle extraction:** Accurate and robust angle estimation from 2D keypoints
-- **OpenPose 2D keypoint support:** Easily process OpenPose JSON outputs in COCO format.
-- **VideoPose3D integration:** Lift 2D keypoints to 3D using pretrained deep learning models from the [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) repository.
-- **Multiple modes:** Choose between naive lifting and advanced deep learning-based lifting (`videopose3d` mode).
-- **Batch processing:** Efficiently process folders of JSON files and export results to CSV.
-- **Angle calculation:** Compute joint angles from estimated 3D coordinates.
+- **Real-time processing:** Fast video capture and visualization
+- **Temporal smoothing:** One-Euro filter reduces jitter and noise
-- **Command-line interface:** Flexible CLI for specifying input/output paths, model checkpoints, and processing modes.
+- **Command-line interface:** Flexible CLI for specifying input/output paths and processing modes

 ## Usage